lucia-auth/lucia/docs/pages/getting-started/sveltekit.md

 ## Setup hooks

 We recommend setting up a handle hook to validate requests.
-The validated user will be available as `locals.user`.

-If you're curious about what's happening here, see the [Validating requests](/guides/validate-session-cookies/sveltekit) page.
+This ensures that every time a SvelteKit route is accessed, the user and session state is validated, updated and made available throughout the app as `locals.user` and `locals.session`:

 ```ts
 // src/hooks.server.ts